Free rapid tests are about to roll out in the U.S. In other countries, they’re already part of daily life.

 The U.S. government is just beginning to roll out free antigen home tests.
 A website for ordering launched this week, with the first batches — four per household — scheduled for delivery later this month.
 But while up to now home tests have been expensive and hard to find in much of America, in other countries — Britain, Singapore and India among them — rapid self-tests have been widely accessible for some time.
 And people have incorporated them into their everyday lives.

-Brits are testing before book club
+Brits are testing before book club meetings

 Whereas the Biden administration announced it is buying 1 billion rapid tests, Britain’s National Health Service has already distributed 1.7 billion free home tests (in a country of 67 million) over the past nine months.
 With packs of seven available by home delivery and at pharmacies, people have boxes in their kitchen, next to the daily bread, ready to go.

-Brits test as part of quarantine rules, but also before meeting friends for book club or taking their kids to a birthday party or visiting elderly relatives.
+Brits test as part of quarantine rules, but also before meeting friends for a book club or taking their kids to a birthday party or visiting elderly relatives.
 They might share their negative results with each other on WhatsApp before heading over — or offer condolences to anyone whose positive keeps them at home.
 Although people are also encouraged to upload their results to a government app, only a small fraction of people actually do.

 “It’s become a social phenomena, something you do before going to the pub or going to see granny,” said Iain Buchan, chair of public health and clinical informatics at the University of Liverpool.